lakshay2425/KnowledgeStore/README.md

  Our platforms is specifically for those who read books or want to start their journey of reading books.

+Technologies used in the project

+1. ReactJS: Frontend
+2. Express: Backend
+3. MongoDB : Database
+4. Resend: Email Service
+5. Cloudinary: To store images
+6. Redux: Central state management for the application
+7. Zod: Form Validations

  If you want to contribute or talk to the project team.
 You can contact at the following gmail address:.